-New update: since Apple iTunes has gone away since the last macOS Catalina update, this tip is archived and we are no longer updating it.
+New update: since iTunes has gone since the macOS Catalina update, this tip is archived and we are no longer updating it.

-So you’ve got to reinstall iTunes because you are either using a lower iTunes version, or iTunes keeps showing errors and it won’t allow you to sync data from your iPhone, iPad or iPod Touch?
+So you’ve got to reinstall iTunes because you are either using a lower iTunes version, or iTunes keeps showing errors and it won’t allow you to sync data from your iPhone or iPad?
 Or maybe you just want to free up some disk space by completely removing the app from your Mac?

-In this article, we are going to show you two quick ways to uninstall iTunes on Mac, after that you can choose to download the latest version and reinstall the app.
+In this article, we are going to show how to uninstall iTunes on Mac.
+After that, you can choose to download the latest version and reinstall the app.

 You Can’t Delete iTunes That Way!